BTK’s journal links the serial killer to a 16-year-old who went missing decades ago, authorities say | KRDO

 In the journal entry, Rader also connects the “Bad Wash Day” project to a chapter in his unpublished manuscript, which is understood to be a description of all projects, or murders, the killer viewed as “successful,” Upton told CNN.

-Rader also handwrote “out of town until things cool down” on the same journal page.
+Rader also wrote “out of town until things cool down” on the same journal page.

 Investigators believe the killer was likely away from his home in Park City, Kansas, during the time frame in 1976, Upton said.